iKrishneel/dcasn/README.md

 ------------

-Detection Results
+Semantic Segmentation
 ------------

-**1. We used the accumulated object models to train [FCN](https://github.com/shelhamer/fcn.berkeleyvision.org) network for semantic segmentation.**
+**We used the accumulated object models to train [FCN](https://github.com/shelhamer/fcn.berkeleyvision.org) network for semantic segmentation.**